aditi48n/Cyclistic_DA/Bike_Share_DA.md

 From the bar plot above we see that generally members tend to use the bike share platform more during the week compared to non-members.
-Non-members use the bike share platform more during the weekends almost matching the member usage, with highest usage recorded on Saturdays.
+Non-members use the bike share platform more during the weekends almost matching the member usage except for in the winter months, with highest usage recorded on Saturdays.

 Now let’s see how members and non-members compare in their ride
 duration: